Union Township, Holt County, Missouri: Geography

 Union Township is the largest township in area in Holt County and the only one to touch its northern and western boundary.
 Two-thirds of its area is the Missouri River bottomlands, and the rest is the Loess Bluffs.

 Two of Holt County's largest streams flow north-south through the township, the Tarkio River and Little Tarkio Creek.
 Also, a couple named landforms are present in the northern bluffs of the township, Pigeon Ridge and Mill Hollow.

-There is a surprising density of highways for this rural township, including I-29, US 59, and Route 111, all of which cover the township quite evenly.
+Transportation

+The following highways travel through the township: